Stevia And Intermittent Fasting

 When you are on a dietary plan, there are specific restrictions on the kinds of food you can select, but in regards to intermittent fasting, you don’t have any restrictions on what to eat.
 The only parameter is to follow a timely approach to when you eat.
 When looking at your goal for fasting, there can be some limitations on what you may eat.
-For instance, if your goal is to lose weight, you should know that anything that contains sugar, like sweeteners, should not be consumed, due to the calorie contents.
+For instance, if your goal is to lose weight, you should know that anything that contains high amounts of sugar and fat, should be limited, due to the calorie contents.

 Artificial sweeteners and a fast

-Even though some nutritionists will encourage abstention from all types of sweeteners, there is support for the use of artificial sweeteners as they do not break a fast.
+Even though it is sometimes recommended to limit the consumption of most types of sweeteners, there is support for the use of artificial sweeteners as they do not break a fast.
 One of the most often asked questions relating to artificial sweeteners is whether stevia breaks a fast or not.
-Considering the use of stevia as an artificial sweetener, some reports show that when used during intermittent fasting, it does not break it, and so it’s a viable option no matter what your fasting goals are.
+Considering the use of stevia as an artificial sweetener, some reports show that when used during intermittent fasting, it does not break the cycle, and so it’s a viable option no matter what your fasting goals are.